ProtoconNet/mitum-currency-doc/docs/configuration.rst

 network > rate-limit
 ----------------------

-* Basially API interface of internet service allows to connect from client without restriction.
+* Basically API interface of internet service allows to connect from client without restriction.
 * but too many requests to service does harm to the performance of service
 * To maintain the service to be stable, rate limit can be applied to the API service.
 * See `Rate limiting <https://en.wikipedia.org/wiki/Rate_limiting>`_